Heat Pump Operations and Maintenance

 How Does It Work

-On the rare nights that the mercury drops further, an auxiliary strip heat function kicks in to keep you warm.
-If you’re used to a gas furnace, one noticeable difference from gas heat is that the air blowing through the vents usually comes out hotter with gas than with a pump.
+If you’re used to a gas furnace, one noticeable difference from gas heat is that the air blowing through the vents usually comes out hotter with gas than with a heat pump.
 While the air may not initially feel as hot to the skin, the home still maintains your desired temperature by the heat pump operation.

 Maintaining the Unit

 Monthly heat pump maintenance is essentially the same as other heating and cooling methods.
-Keep the vents clear, check the air filters and keep yard debris away from the outdoor unit.
-As with other equipment, annual service checkups are the key to maintaining peak efficiency and setting the unit up for a long operational life.
+Keep the vents clear, check the air filters and keep yard debris away from the outdoor unit are simple things you can do on your own to help protect your system.
+As with other HVAC equipment, annual service checkups are the key to maintaining peak efficiency, setting the unit up for a long operational life and maintaining your manufacturer’s warranty.

-Our professional technicians will test for loose connections, clear away dust and dirt, and check the components for wear.
+Our professional technicians will clean the evaporator coil, clear the drain lines, test for loose connections, clear away dust and dirt, and check the components for wear in order to help prevent failures during an inopportune time.
 Routine maintenance is so important for heating and cooling equipment that most manufacturers require it as part of the warranty terms.

 Choose Carolina Comfort Air